The Shepherd’s Fold is a weekly e-publication filled with the latest stories and events at Good Shepherd.

 BACK TO THE BIBLE

-For the monthly readings pick up a bookmark or navigate to our B2B page: goodshepherd-augusta.org/b2b.
+For the monthly readings pick up a bookmark or navigate to our B2B page:goodshepherd-augusta.org/b2b.

 Head to the Shell Newsletter for details & to sign up for upcoming events.

-Lay Reader, Lynn Tyson, Bobbie Ingenito
+Lay Readers, Lynn Tyson, Bobbie Ingenito

 Verger, Choppy Woodward